SaiNikhilMudavath/Socket-Programming/README.md

 Server can maintain multiple concurrent active connections.
 However, this time, the server schedules concurrent data requests using a centralized scheduling algorithm.
 The scheduling policies are FIFO, Fair Scheduling.

+Each part has a config.json, which specifies the server's ip and port which is requried for client to initiate the connection.
+It also has an attribute (input_file) for location of the file in the server.
+It has also attributes k which is the number of words the server responds with given a offset by client and p, the number of words sent in a packet by server to client.